AlienRescue/AlienRescueWebsite/content/about.md

 - Suzanne Rhodes<br />
 - Arie I. Stavchansky<br />

 Many graduate and undergraduate students have worked on different aspects of the program at different times.
-We appreciate very much their contributions.<br />
+We appreciate very much their contributions.
+Check more info [here](/team). <br />

 ## History and Awards